 The International Working Group on the Diabetic Foot (IWGDF) produces international, multidisciplinary, evidence-based guidance documents to inform health professionals all over the world on the prevention and management of diabetic foot disease.

-The research was funded by the NIHR Research Trainees Coordinating Centre and an NIHR Clinical Doctoral Fellowship.
+Funding: The research was funded by the NIHR Research Trainees Coordinating Centre and an NIHR Clinical Doctoral Fellowship.